 Pursuant to the registration rights agreement we entered into with certain holders of our common stock issued in connection with the Merger and the Private Placement (as defined below) following the Effective time of the Merger or held by our pre-Merger stockholders (the "Registration Rights Agreement"), we agreed, at our expense, and filed a registration statement with the Securities Exchange Commission ("SEC") registering the resale of up to 29,174,239 shares of our common stock and warrants, which consists of shares of our common stock and warrants that are held by our pre-Merger stockholders or were issued in connection with the Merger and the Private Placement.
-Following declaration of the registration statement's effectiveness by the SEC on February 4, 2021 (the "Prior Registration Statement"), the Prior Registration Statement permits the resale of these shares at any time for up to three years following the effective date of such registration statement.
-The resale, or expected or potential resale, of a substantial number of shares of our common stock in the public market could adversely affect the market price for our common stock and make it more difficult for you to sell shares of our common stock at times and prices that you feel are appropriate.
+Following declaration of the registration statement's effectiveness by the SEC on February 4, 2021 (the "Prior Registration Statement"), the Prior Registration Statement permits the resale of shares of our common stock in the public market could adversely affect the market price for our common stock and make it more difficult for you to sell shares of our common stock at times and prices that you feel are appropriate.
 Sales of a substantial number of such shares could cause our market price to fall or make it more difficult for you to sell your common stock at a time and price that you deem appropriate.
 Furthermore, we expect that selling stockholders will continue to offer shares covered by the Prior Registration Statement in significant amounts and for a significant period of time, the precise duration of which cannot be predicted.
 Accordingly, the adverse market and price pressures may continue for an extended period of time, and continued negative pressure on the market price of our common stock could have a material adverse effect on our ability to raise additional equity capital.